-The ABA’s Institute for Field Ornithology traces its origins back to 1983.
-It was created to offer novel opportunities for the study of birds.
-IFO programs combine education with field birding to enrich your appreciation of birds.
-(See below for more info on upcoming IFO Programs).
+The ABA’s Institute for Field Ornithology traces its origins back to 1983 and was created with the goal of offering novel opportunities for the study of birds.
+Our IFO programs combine field birding with an educational element to enrich your birding experience.

 Dan Lane of FIELD GUIDES demonstrates proper crawfish-eating strategy.

 Never identify a bird unless you’re 100% positive.
 At least that’s the way I learned it.
 Then, as I learned more I kinda had to unlearn that.
 We identify a lot of birds based simply on percentages.
 A distant flock of dark ibises are doubtlessly Glossy in the East, but [read more…]